Modern Slavery Statement

 Introduction - Business and Operational Structure

-Hotel Chocolat is a UK based cocoa grower, chocolate manufacturer and multi-channel retailer with outlets in the UK and Ireland, a joint venture in Japan and a hotel and restaurant in St Lucia.
-The group trading revenue is £226m.
+Hotel Chocolat is a UK based cocoa grower, chocolate manufacturer and omni-channel retailer with outlets in the UK and Ireland, a joint venture in Japan, an Online presence in the US and a hotel/restaurant/experiential programme in St Lucia.

-Working with >200 suppliers, employing over 2,200 colleagues and serving an estimated 5 million customers.
+Working with >200 suppliers, employing 2,000+ colleagues and serving an estimated 5 million customers.

 Key Focus Areas